Maroon Bells Amphitheater Wedding & Elopement Guide for 2026

 For good photos you have to do an early morning wedding.

-Securing a permit for Maroon Bells Amphitheater is just short of impossible, with thousands of people trying, and only about 75 being issued per year.
+Securing a permit for Maroon Bells Amphitheater is incredibly difficult, with thousands of people trying, and only about 75 being issued per year.

 If Maroon Bells doesn’t work for you—don’t worry!